 None of our equipment (except where specified below) can be taken off campus unless in the care of an LRAT technician.

 Teaching bookings of laptops are for lecturers only.
 Laptops are not for student use, either singly or in multiple quantities.
 In particular we cannot accept multiple bookings simulating the use of a small cluster.
 No confidential data should be viewed or stored on our laptops.
-Our laptops are not ADF-authenticated so do not feature Skype for Business.
+Special arrangements are in place for examination laptops with locked down browsers, Our laptops are ADF-authenticated so do not feature Skype for Business.

-Please allow enough time in your booking to recover the footage.
+Please allow enough time in your booking to download the footage to your computer.

 Flip chart stands

 This kit enhances the Zoom or Teams experience with quality camera and speakerphone with noise cancellation.
 It needs to be attached to a PC or laptop.
 Ideal for small groups.

 Like the Logitech Group above this is ideal for small group video-conferences.
 The Owl makes quite a good job of focussing on the person who is speaking.
 It needs to be attached to a PC or laptop.

 We no longer stock these items - please use your own.